Find Grad Schools

 5 Yearly Graduations

-The 3rd most popular school in the country for dentistry and oral science majors who are seeking their doctor's degree is Texas A&M University - College Station.
+The 3rd most popular school in the country for dentistry & oral science majors who are seeking their doctor's degree is Texas A&M University - College Station.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in dentistry and oral science from Texas A&M College Station.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in dentistry & oral science from Texas A&M College Station.

 #5